By improving your WordPress SEO you can quickly increase your website traffic and revenue.

-Another important WordPress SEO question asked by a lot of users is, to use WWW (https://domain.com) or non-WWW (https://www.domain.com) at the time of WordPress installation.
+Another important WordPress SEO question asked by many users is, to use WWW (https://domain.com) or non-WWW (https://www.domain.com) at the time of WordPress installation.

 WordPress SEO plugin:

-There are many WordPress SEO plugins out there for various purpose.
+There are many WordPress SEO plugins out there for various purposes.
 For example:

 - Overall SEO: Yoast SEO, RankMath, All in one SEO